ocaml/dune/doc/tests.rst

 - the test expectation
 - the test outcome

-You can have a look at `this blob post
+You can have a look at `this blog post
 <https://blog.janestreet.com/testing-with-expectations/>`_ to find out
 more about expectation tests.
 But Back to Jbuilder, the workflow for expectation tests is always as follow: